Guide to Credit Card Annual Fees

 What Is a Credit Card Annual Fee?

-What does an annual fee mean on a credit card?
-Annual fees are costs charged by credit card issuers to help finance cardholder perks, such as travel credits and free checked luggage on flights.
+Annual fees are costs charged by many (but not all) credit card issuers to help finance their service, including cardholder perks, such as travel credits and free checked luggage on flights.

 The amount of an annual fee factors into how much a credit card costs overall, and it varies from card to card.
-Credit card annual fees can start as low as $39 and go as high as $995 for luxury credit cards.
+Credit card annual fees can start as low as around $39 and go as high as thousands of dollars for luxury credit cards.

 Usually how credit cards work is that cards with sky-high annual fees also offer a lot of extra perks to make the credit card worth the money.
-For instance, the cardholder may gain exclusive access to an airport lounge or be able to tap into competitive introductory reward bonuses.
+For instance, the cardholder may gain exclusive access to airport lounges, credits towards rideshares, or be able to tap into competitive introductory reward bonuses.

 However, there are cases where an annual fee is charged for credit cards designed for consumers with low credit scores.
-These credit cards don’t offer great rewards, and instead give consumers with poor credit a chance to repair their credit by using credit cards responsibly.
-Eventually, the goal is for the cardholder to improve their credit so they can qualify for credit cards with lower interest rates and better perks.
+These credit cards don’t offer great rewards, and instead give consumers with poor credit a chance to build their credit by using credit cards responsibly.
+Eventually, the goal is for the cardholder to positively impact their credit so they can qualify for credit cards with lower interest rates and better perks.

 How Do Credit Card Annual Fees Work?